ben-razor/ceramic-models/README.md

 They are wrapped in npm packages so that they can be easily reused within different applications.

+## Limitations

+Only the basic features from Schema.org are currently implemented.
+Enhancements would include:

+* Adding upport for nested objects
+* Generation of arrays / collections of the created schema object
+* Multiple subclasses not fully implemented
+* Multiple options for type not implemented
+* Enum types and more advanced JSON schema features not implemented

 ## Useful Links

 ### Ceramic